rjohnsen/hhc-2025/content/act1/neighborhood-watch-bypass/_index.md

 ## Neigboorhood Fire Alarm System

+This objective marks the first transition from passive interaction to active bypass of a security control.
+Rather than identifying or documenting a weakness, the challenge requires exploiting a misconfiguration to regain administrative control over a critical system component in the Dosis Neighborhood.

+At its core, the scenario models a classic privilege escalation via misconfigured sudo permissions.
+The system exposes administrative functionality through scripts that are assumed to be safe, but which can be abused when executed with elevated privileges.
+This reflects a common real-world failure mode where operational convenience overrides the principle of least privilege.

+The task reinforces an important defensive lesson: security controls are only as strong as their surrounding configuration.
+Even well-intentioned monitoring or safety systems become liabilities when execution context and privilege boundaries are not strictly enforced.
+In this case, gaining elevated access enables direct interaction with a system responsible for neighborhood-wide safety, demonstrating the potential blast radius of a single misconfiguration.

+By successfully escalating privileges and restoring administrative control, the challenge illustrates how attackers often move laterally from seemingly low-impact access to full system control—not through complex exploits, but through overlooked trust relationships and unsafe defaults.

 > 🚨 EMERGENCY ALERT: Fire alarm system admin access has been compromised! 🚨
 > The fire safety systems are experiencing interference and
 > admin privileges have been mysteriously revoked.
 The neighborhood's fire